jpreiss/molasses/README.md

 ![ScreenShot](https://raw.github.com/jpreiss/molasses/master/molasses.png)

-vertex/fragment shader system using C++ templates.
+Has a vertex/fragment shader system using C++ templates.
+Draws into a user-supplied buffer; it has no dependencies on OS or a graphics library.

+The `/test/` folder is not unit tests.
+It contains an application that loads a model, gets a window from the OS, calls into the renderer, and reads the keyboard and mouse to move around.
+It uses the SFML library to do those tasks.

 Game-style controls: